saymrwulf/uhd/notes.md

-2021-04-09T01:47:00 - Refactor for clarity, might break a few tests though (uhd) 2021-04-09T06:38:00 - Quick fix, referencing a known issue from the official repo (uhd) 2021-05-05T18:09:00 - Quick fix, referencing a known issue from the official repo (uhd)
+2021-04-09T01:47:00 - Refactor for clarity, might break a few tests though (uhd) 2021-04-09T06:38:00 - Quick fix, referencing a known issue from the official repo (uhd) 2021-05-05T18:09:00 - Quick fix, referencing a known issue from the official repo (uhd) 2021-05-24T03:57:00 - Implementing approach from a new paper read last night (uhd)